doloresjoya/mastering-openframeworks/README.md

 - pyramidTextured
 - shaderExample

-Windows Visual Studio Projects are on the Windows Apps branch
+Windows Visual Studio Projects are on the Windows Apps branch of this repo
 - SingingVoices
 - babyShader
 - dancingCloud